Skip to main content

 This integration scenario uses the following components:

-• GitHub Actions: Docker image build and versioning operations are handled on the GitHub side.
+• GitHub Actions: Docker image building and versioning are handled on the GitHub side.

-• Jenkins: Orchestration and deployment management runs on your Jenkins server.
+• Jenkins: Orchestration and deployment management run on your Jenkins server.

-• Kubernetes: Runs on your container orchestration cluster.
+• Kubernetes: Container orchestration runs on your cluster.

 • Apinizer: API Gateway and API proxy management is handled through your Apinizer instance.